Continuing our Q & A series – answering questions from parents about their children's work and learning choices.

 Young people need to know themselves

 To help set a career path, it’s a good idea for young people to start thinking about their interests – exploring what they like doing helps them find the motivation to continue their research.
 Perhaps your daughter is a budding vlogger or amateur chef – interests give young people a hook to direct their study and job search.
-On the flipside, it’s good for young people to look at what they don’t enjoy so they can start ruling out certain courses and jobs.
+It’s also good for young people to look at what they don’t enjoy so they can start ruling out certain courses and jobs.

 One of the best tools for a young person to use is our CareerQuest quiz.
 It will match their interests to more than 400 jobs on our website, giving them some avenues to explore.